 - Eat fewer foods that are high in saturated fat, like red meat and fried foods, and limit alcohol.
 These foods may make inflammation worse.
 Eat more fatty fish (like salmon), nuts, and flaxseed, which can help reduce the amount of inflammatory chemicals your body produces.
 Eat more fruits and vegetables, which have disease-fighting antioxidants.

-- Shark cartilage or chondroitin sulfate (800 - 1,200 mg per day, divided in 2 - 4 doses) may help provide pain relief over time, although it has been studied only in osteoarthritis.
+- Shark cartilage or chondroitin sulfate (800 - 1,200 mg per day, divided in 2 to 4 doses) may help provide pain relief over time, although it has been studied only in osteoarthritis.
 DO NOT take shark cartilage if you have diabetes.
-If you take calcium supplements, talk to your health care provider before taking shark cartilage.
+If you take calcium supplements, talk to your doctor before taking shark cartilage.
 Chondroitin sulfate may interfere with blood-thinning medications (anticoagulants), and increase the risk of bleeding.
 It can also potentially aggravate asthma symptoms.

-- Omega-3 fatty acids (1,000 - 1,500 mg two times per day of fish oil) help reduce inflammation and are good for your heart.
+- Omega-3 fatty acids (1,000 - 1,500 mg, 2 times per day of fish oil) help reduce inflammation and are good for your heart.
 Higher doses may help more, but should be used only under your doctor's supervision.
-Omega-3 fatty acids can increase the risk of bleeding, so ask your doctor before taking them, especially if you are taking NSAIDs or blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Omega-3 fatty acids can increase the risk of bleeding, so ask your doctor before taking them, especially if you are taking NSAIDs or blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
+As with any therapy, you should work with your doctor before starting treatment.
 You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.